-We're only two years away from the complete shadow of the moon being cast over a large portion of North America during the Great North American Solar Eclipse on April 8, 2024, but the question on everyone's mind is: Will the weather cooperate for viewing this rare sight?
+We're only one year away from the complete shadow of the moon being cast over a large portion of North America during the Great North American Solar Eclipse on April 8, 2024, but the question on everyone's mind is: Will the weather cooperate for viewing this rare sight?

 Cities along the path of totality are already planning events and large watch parties to ring in the Great North American Solar Eclipse that will last just a couple of minutes in any given location.

 Against all odds, a limited part of the U.S. that consists of southeastern Missouri, western Kentucky and southern Illinois will be in store for their second total solar eclipse in less than a decade since they also experienced totality during the Great American Solar Eclipse of Aug.
 21, 2017.

 The American Astronomical Society says that any given spot on the planet only sees temporary darkness from the moon’s shadow once every 400 years.